WizardGit/StingerRunRacing/README.md

 Website Link: https://wizardgit.github.io/StingerRunRacingWebsite/index.html

 TODO:

+Use Animator Triggers for stuff instead of my clumsy true/false state stuffs - i think this would be for jump/attack but maybe others are for run/swim

 package srr into a game installer add an inventory to freeroam add wandering speedstinger pack to freeroam or part of quest?